timkuijsten/node-chroot/README.md

 ### chroot(newroot, user, [group])
 * newroot {String}  the path of the new root for this process
-* user {String}  the user name or id to switch to after changing the root
+* user {String|Number}  the user name or id to switch to after changing the root path
-* group {String}  optional group name or id, defaults to the entry in /etc/groups of `user`
+* group {String|Number}  the group name or id to switch to after changing the root, defaults to the groups the user is in

+Change the root of the current process.
+A non-superuser must be provided since changing root without dropping privileges makes no sense from a security point of view.

 ## Notes
 * open file descriptors are not closed and environment variables are not cleared